Antisemitism

-In recent times, the idea that there is a variation of antisemitism known as "new antisemitism" has emerged on several occasions.
+Beginning in 1879, the compound word Antisemitismus was first used in print in Germany as a "scientific-sounding term" for Judenhass (lit.
+'Jew-hatred'), and it has since been used to refer to anti-Jewish sentiment alone.
+In the 21st century, the idea that there is a variation of antisemitism known as "new antisemitism" has been discussed.
 According to this view, since Israel is a Jewish state, expressions of anti-Zionist positions could harbour antisemitic sentiments, and criticism of Israel can serve as a vehicle for attacks against Jews in general.

-The compound word antisemitismus was first used in print in Germany in 1879 as a "scientific-sounding term" for Judenhass (lit.
-'Jew-hatred'), and it has since been used to refer to anti-Jewish sentiment alone.